bramtayl/LightQuery.jl/test/src/index.md

 |     EWR |          AUS |   1504 mi |
 ```

-Ok, now let's do the whole damn thing in reverse, just for fun.
+Ok, now let's go in reverse, just for fun.
 How?
-We need to
+We need to join back into the
-join back into the original data.
-Our data that was grouped by path is sorted by
+original data.
+Our data that was grouped by path is sorted by the first item,
-the first item, and our path data is sorted by `:origin` and `:destination`.
+and our path data is sorted by `:origin` and `:destination`.
+Note there are no
-Note there are no repeats: we've pregrouped our data.
-This is important for a
+repeats: we've pregrouped our data.
+This is important for a left join.
-left join.

 ```jldoctest dplyr
 julia> joined = LeftJoin(